mehul-singhal/udaan2019/README.md

 node ./bin/www
 ```

-In case of running Locally local mongo client is necessary.
+NOTE: In case of running locally - local mongo client is necessary.

 ## This API is Hosted at [Click Here](https://house-keeping-mehul.herokuapp.com)